-

 How many beds are there at Arnold Palmer Hospital? +

 Arnold Palmer Hospital for Children is a tertiary care children’s hospital with 158 beds, and the region's only Level 1 Trauma Center.
 The hospital includes a 33-bed pediatric emergency room, 17-bed PICU, and a 22-bed step-down ICU unit.
-Winnie Palmer Hospital for Women and Babies is located right across the street, and houses the Newborn Nursery and a 142-bed Level 4 NICU.
+Orlando Health Winnie Palmer Hospital for Women and Babies is located right across the street and is the second busiest labor and delivery hospital in the country.
+It houses the Newborn Nursery and a 142-bed Level 4 NICU.

 -